foundriesio/docs/source/tutorial/dependencies.rst

 **Linux microPlatform**:

 - `Raspberry Pi 3 Model B`_ or `Raspberry Pi 3 Model B+`_
+- nRF52840 Dongle - a low cost USB device to enable Raspberry Pi 3 or other gateway device to support 802.15.4 OpenThread
 - SD card compatible with Raspberry Pi 3 (see this `Embedded Linux wiki guide`_ for examples)
 - Ethernet cable (or you can use WiFi)